-Herpes, whether HSV-1 or HSV-2 cold sores or the STD, is a viral infection with no known cure.
-Once you’re infected, the virus will remain in your body forever.
-But over time, herpes outbreaks can be less frequent and less severe.
-Nonetheless, certain vitamins for herpes may reduce the severity and frequency of herpes outbreaks in different ways.
-Let’s discuss how.
+Herpes is a viral infection with no known cure, whether cold sores or the STI.
+Once you’re infected, the virus will remain in your nerve cells for life.
+But over time, herpes outbreaks can become less frequent and less severe.
+Nonetheless, taking certain vitamins for herpes outbreaks may support the immune system and help suppress them.

 Effective Vitamins for Herpes

-Certain vitamins have been proven to help treat herpes and reduce healing times.
-Antioxidant vitamins include vitamin A, vitamin C, and vitamin E, and are absorbed by eating large amounts of fresh vegetables and fruits.
-Antioxidants not only cure free radical damage brought about by environmental toxins and aging, they also help repair and protect the skin from infections such as herpes.
+Certain vitamins may help treat herpes by reducing healing times, according to studies we’ll look at below.
+Antioxidant vitamins (like vitamins A, C, and E) cure free radical damage brought about by environmental toxins and aging.
+They also help repair and protect the skin from infections, including herpes.
 Other vitamins that may help with herpes are Vitamin D and Vitamin B12.

-This can help you to live more comfortably.
-WebMD.com suggests that a diet that’s rich in antioxidants is one of the best sources of vitamins for herpes (bonus: it’s also good for overall skin health.)
+WebMD.com suggests that a diet that’s rich in antioxidants is good for overall skin health.
 Below we’ll cover the vitamins that are known to or can potentially help with herpes, and details on getting enough of them.

 1. Vitamin A